Assistant Professor, SFSU

 - DSc, Rehabilitation Sciences, University of Oklahoma Health Sciences Center, Oklahoma City, OK, 2011

 Dr. Nesbit is currently an Assistant Professor in the joint UCSF/SFSU Graduate Program in Physical Therapy.
 Her areas of expertise include pediatrics, neuorehabilitation, human growth and development, clinical reasoning and global health.
 She is an American Physical Therapy Association (APTA) Board certified Pediatric Clinical Specialist.
 Dr. Nesbit has clinical experience in pediatrics (private practice, school-based therapy, early intervention, acute care, acute rehabilitation) and international physical therapy (Malawi).
+She is a Fulbright Specialist and completed a Fulbright project in 2018.
 She currently continues her practice at UCSF Benioff Children’s Hospital Mission Bay.
 She has been an active member of the APTA including the Pediatric, Acute Care, Neurology, Research, Education and Health Policy and Administration Sections.
-Current teaching responsibilities are in pediatric neurorehabilitation and human growth and development across the lifespan.
-Dr. Nesbit’s research interests are in the areas of obesity, global health, narrative reasoning, as well as disability and culture.
+Current teaching responsibilities are in pediatric neurorehabilitation, motor control: pediatrics as well as education, health promotion, wellness and prevention.
+Dr. Nesbit’s research interests are in the areas of valuation of pediatric disability, obesity, global health, and narrative reasoning.

 CLINICAL & RESEARCH INTERESTS